It’s time for businesses to reduce value chain emissions

 Regulators are increasingly realizing the importance of requiring businesses to disclose carbon emissions, including in the value chain.

-Similarly, the US SEC (Securities and Exchange Commission) has recently unveiled a regulation proposal that would require public companies to disclose emissions, including scope 3 emissions.
+Similarly, the US SEC (Securities and Exchange Commission) has unveiled a regulation proposal that would require public companies to disclose emissions, including scope 3 emissions.

 It’s good business